 It is delivered in a five-module structure by instructors with culture and communication expertise.
-The program has been evaluated, piloted virtually, and shown to be effective at improving confidence and competence in healthcare specific communication skills.
+The program has been evaluated, piloted virtually, and proven to be effective at improving confidence and competence in healthcare specific communication skills.

 The Communication through Simulation program has identified five key module topics, goals, and success criteria that correlate to the unique communication challenges in Canada’s multicultural healthcare context.
 Over the span of the five modules, learners will explore and practice communication strategies, and identify practical ways to apply them to authentic healthcare communication challenges.

 The Communication through Simulation program has developed a series of authentic workplace interactions that provide learners with dynamic, real-time opportunities to assess their communication skills and learn from feedback provided by facilitators and simulated clients.